-After defining the row, we need to define the columns' widths so that Dash knows how many columns of space to allocate to each component within that row.
-We do this for each html.Div contained in the row, as shown in bold in Listing 4-6.
+After defining the row, we need to define the columns' width so that Dash knows how many columns of space to allocate to each component within that row.
+Next, we define the columns of each html.Div contained inside that row, shown in bold in Listing 4-6.